 Barry Large farms at Round Hill, Miling on a property known as "Moorlands".
-He has been farming for 24 years, growing hay, cereals, lupins and oilseeds.
-Mr Large has also acted as the vice Chairman of PGA Western Grain Growers for the past 6 years and has been involved in Biosecurity Issues in WA for the past 11 years.
+He has been farming for 26 years, growing hay, cereals, lupins and oilseeds.
+Mr Large has also acted as the vice Chairman of PGA Western Grain Growers for in the past and has been involved in Biosecurity Issues in WA for the past 13 years.
 He is presently on the Grain Guard committee and chairs the Grain /Seed/ Hay Industry Management Committee.
 Mr Large is also one of the founding directors in the establishment of Grain Producers Australia.

-COUNCIL OF GRAIN GROWER ORGANISATIONS LIMITED DIRECTORS' REPORT (Continued) FOR THE YEAR ENDED 30 SEPTEMBER 2017 lan Thomas farms in the Mingenew shire.
+COUNCIL OF GRAIN GROWER ORGANISATIONS LIMITED DIRECTORS' REPORT (Continued) FOR THE YEAR ENDED 30 SEPTEMBER 2019 lan Thomas farms in the Mingenew shire.
 The Farm produces wheat, lupins, canola, chickpeas, wool and sheep meats.
-He is currently on the Mingenew Irwin Group Management Committee and Chairman of the Research & Development Committee.
 He is a former President of the Mingenew Branch of the WA Farmers Federation and a former representative for the North Midlands Zone on the WAFF Grains Council.
 He is currently involved with sporting activities in Mingenew.